Confey GAA: Hurling

 The club formed its first adult team in March 1993.
 In its first year the adult men's team reached the junior hurling league semi-final and captured the Junior 'B' hurling championship, defeating Moorefield on a scoreline of 0–13 to 1–5.
 In 1997 the club won the S.H.L.
 Div.
 2 title, defeating Clane 3–11 to 1–7.
 The club had to wait until 2002 to capture its next adult hurling titles when the club, led by captain Alfie Keenahan, won both the Intermediate League and Championship.
 The club has competed in the Senior Hurling championship ever since.
 In 2005 Confey lost to Celbridge in the semi-final, the furthest the team had reached in the competition to that point.
 The following year they were finalists, but were defeated by Ardclough.
 The club won its first Senior County Hurling Title in 2007, defeating Coill Dubh 3–8 to 0–10.
 The team was captained by Kieran Divilly, and man of the match was Oisin Lynch who scored 0–5 on the day.
 The team in 2007 was managed by Liam Dowd, who was aided by selectors Tony Hoare and Eamon Fennelly and 'special advisors' Davy Fitzgerald and Bertie Sherlock.
 Confey added a second Kildare Senior Hurling Championship in 2008 beating Coill Dubh in the final while also adding their first senior hurling league division 1 title.
 Confey won the 2012 Kildare Senior Hurling Championship, their third, beating Celbridge in the final avenging the previous years final defeat to the same team.
 2014 saw Confey beat Éire Óg-Chorrachoill in the Senior Hurling League Final.
 The club fielded a second adult team for the first time in 2004 and in their first year they captured the Junior hurling league and championship.
 Since then the club's second team play in the Intermediate league and championship.

-Confey players that have represented Kildare as Senior Hurlers;